observablehq/inputs/README.md

 viewof bio = Inputs.textarea({label: "Biography", placeholder: "Tell us a little about yourself…"})
 ```

 [Source](./src/textarea.js) · [Examples](https://observablehq.com/@observablehq/input-textarea) · A Textarea allows multi-line freeform text input.
 By default, a Textarea will report its value immediately on input.
-If more deliberate behavior is desired, the *submit* option can be set to true to wait until a button is clicked or Command-Enter is pressed.
+If more deliberate behavior is desired, the *submit* option can be set to true to wait until a button is clicked or the appropriate keyboard shortcut (such as Command-Enter on macOS) is pressed.

 The available *options* are: